IAnalyzeGenomes/CallVars/README.md

 	  These data sources can be downloaded using below link (a google account will be required). https://console.cloud.google.com/storage/browser/broad-public-datasets/funcotator --> funcotator_dataSources.v1.6.20190124g.tar.gz

-## Installing and Running CallVars on Linux CLI:
+## Installing and running CallVars on linux Command Line Interface (CLI):

 #### 1)	Check the working directory and FastQ files: